EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 _Private keys are considered **sensitive data** (similar to a password in a traditional application) and proper security practices must be followed when preserving a private key for later use.
 It is a outside the scope of this guide and is the responsiblity of the application developer.
 The above example simply serves as a rudimentary example to showcase the scenario._

-Run and terminate the the client application with `node myclient.js` several times.
+Run the the client application with `node myclient.js` several times.
 You will notice HotPocket identies the user as having the same public key even in different executions of the client app shown in following smart contract log.

 ```
 20220831 14:57:39.504 [inf][hpc] ****Ledger created**** (lcl:9-8ff821d4 state:86fd529c patch:1dea7287)